Wolke-Puppenspieler/fluxcp-docker/README.md

 );
 ?>
 ```
-The mount the file using something like `docker run --rm -v './servers.override.php:/var/www/fluxcp/config/servers.override.php' ...<this docker image>`
+Then mount the file using something like `docker run --rm -v './servers.override.php:/var/www/fluxcp/config/servers.override.php' ...<this docker image>`